 Students are required to complete a learning agreement and progress reports.

-Field Agency Application Information provides instruction and forms for field agency and instructors.
+Internship Agency Application Information provides instruction and forms for field agency and instructors.

-Time Requirement for Field Education
+Time Requirement for Internship

 At SF State School of Social Work, all MSW students must complete an internship during the Fall and Spring semesters during their two years in the program.
 The foundation generalist practice model serves as the framework for the first-year MSW curriculum.
 Consistent with the mission of the school, it is designed to address the needs and aspirations of disadvantaged and oppressed communities.
 Special attention, therefore, is given to student's mastery of the urban environment as a distinctive context for practice and promotes an awareness of those societal forces which influence the distribution of life chances, power, and resources.
 During the foundation year of the graduate program, the student is encouraged to develop and refine skills associated with this core practice model.